You should be able to trust your caregiver. However, many patients suffer life-changing injuries due to irresponsible medical treatment.

 Preventable medical errors are in fact a widespread problem that has been called a “crisis” in recent years.
 A 2006 Institute of Medicine (IOM) report indicated that medical mistakes cost hospitals $3.5 billion each year.
 Another landmark IOM report found that preventable medical errors account for an estimated 50,000 to 100,000 patient deaths per year.

-Tawwater Law Firm, PLLC has successfully handled medical malpractice suits in a variety of cases involving insufficient care.
+Tawwater Law Firm, PLLC in Oklahoma City has successfully handled medical malpractice suits in a variety of cases involving insufficient care.
 Some of the most common types of medical malpractice claims include:

 - Birth injuries, such as cerebral palsy

 - Surgical error, such as operating on the wrong body part, performing the wrong procedure, and post-surgical infection

 - Hospital errors, such as improper use of medical equipment or anesthesia

 - Emergency room errors, such as improper monitoring and medication mistakes

 - Pharmaceutical errors, such as filling the incorrect prescription

 - Failure to diagnose, or delayed diagnosis

 Often, patients and their families are unsure whether a mistake has been committed by their care provider.
 If you suspect your standard of care was compromised, our attorneys can evaluate your potential medical malpractice case for free.